-- 1. Implement the recommendations set out in the Office of the Privacy Commissioner of Canada's Guidance for the Use of Body-Worn Cameras by Law Enforcement Authorities (2015), and ensure that new recommendations and best practices continue to be monitored and implemented as they are identified by the relevant Provincial and Federal authorities; - 2.
-Specifically identify the legislative authority for the collection of personal information that will be captured by the cameras and ensure that any such collection aligns with that authority and all other relevant legislation, including any legislative provisions addressing data, information or records storage, access, use and/or disclosure; - 3.
-Ensure that all use of body-worn cameras and their recordings is consistent with the Ontario Human Rights Code.
+- Implement the recommendations set out in the Office of the Privacy Commissioner of Canada's Guidance for the Use of Body-Worn Cameras by Law Enforcement Authorities (2015), and ensure that new recommendations and best practices continue to be monitored and implemented as they are identified by the relevant provincial and federal authorities; - Specifically identify the legislative authority for the collection of personal information that will be captured by the body-worn cameras and ensure that any such collection aligns with that authority and all other relevant legislation, including any legislative provisions addressing data, information or records storage, access, use and/or disclosure; - 3.
+Ensure that all use of body-worn cameras and their recordings is consistent with the Ontario Human Rights Code and the Charter of Rights and Freedoms.